erichthen/kbtsupport/README.md

 ## TODO ATM

-- **Request to change all of their appointments to a new date and time**
 - **Test the appointment reminder function**
 - **Ensure no autofilling for passwords, ESPECIALLY for admin credentials
 - **Reset invoice statuses at the end of the month**
-- **Prompt user to schedule their appointments at the start of a new month. (maybe?)

 **Emailing**